-After six years in 1998 we closed “Lotus Garten” and moved back to the place i was born.
+After six years, in 1998, we closed “Lotus Garten” and moved back to the place i was born: Bad Godesberg, a district of Bonn, in West Germany.
 But in hindsight it was not that bad, because of the nice people who occasionally took care of me, like my neighbour and the widow.
 My parents were busy with the restaurant, and they must have known that i needed more than myself.

 My neighbour tried once to hook me up with a pretty girl, but i have done nothing, didn’t feel the need for it, because i was too busy with myself.
 We still kept sending us letters, till she was suddenly gone.
-Since then i never had this kind of relationship anymore.
-It was loyal, unique and special for me.
+Since then, i never had this kind of relationship anymore.
+It was loyal, unique and special for me, even after all this time we moved away from each other.

 Thank you to Susan Flatow, also known as Pan Hsiao Ming, her son Helge Kaminsky-Flatow, for making me learn, and Hedda Beilke, for my love to make art.
 May both ladies rest in peace.